yarml/HeliumOS/README.md

 # How to build the kernel?
 The source files come with a makefile at the top directory, a simple `make` command is enough to build the kernel and generate an iso with grub as bootloader

-The make build system can be heavily configured, if you want to know more about it take a look at the [documentation for the building process](docs/Building.md)
+The make build system can be heavily configured, if you want to know more about it take a look at the [Building Documentation]

 # Run
 You can grab the iso generated and use it in any virtual machine, or burn it in a USB stick or something

 The makefile provides both `make bochs` and `make qemu` for quick testing in those two VMs

+# Contributing
+HeliumOS is an open source project(I'm not sure yet what license I'll put here), but either way, you can contribute your changes here if you feel like it.
+All contributions are welcomed, be it a simple spelling mistake, expanding documentation, bug fix, or new code.
+If it is the latter though, check [TODO] to know what you can do.

+Code contributions have to meet a criteria so that the kernel code style is consistent with itself.
+You can have more information on that in [Contribution Documentation]

+[TODO]: TODO.md
+[Building Documentation]: docs/Building.md
+[Contribution Documentation]: docs/Contribution.md